A little history of Pont de la Guillotière

 A pretty difficult construction

-Our wooden bridge collapsed in 1190, because of kings Richard Lionheart and Philip Augustus' troops, who crossed it one day, were too heavy!
-All the soldiers died, of course...
+10 years later, our wooden bridge collapsed because of kings Richard Lionheart and Philip Augustus' troops, who crossed it one day... they were too heavy!
+All the soldiers drowned, of course...

 A desperate situation!

 But a big flood of river Rhône (300 houses were destroyed) damaged an arch, the same year.